Jirotics/Dijkstra-Algorithm/README.md

 # Dijkstra-Algorithm
 # This code implements Dijkstra's algorithm for single source shortest path.
 The code uses binary heap
 # to implement the priority queue.
   The program has 2 classes the vertex and the edge class.
-The vertex
-# can have 0 or more edges.
+The vertex can have 0 or more edges.
 All vertices put together in an arraylist form the graph.
-The program works for an undirected graph,
-# but will also work for a directed graph by modifying out lines 52, 81, and 83.
-The program has 2 main variables, an arraylist
-# use to represent the binary heap, and an array used to keep track of each vertex's location.
+The program works for an undirected graph, but will also work for a directed graph by modifying out lines 52, 81, and 83.
+The program has 2 main variables, an arraylist used to represent the binary heap, and an array used to keep track of each vertex's location.

 INPUT FORMAT: The first line of each file below contains the number of vertices and the number of edges in the graph (in the format "n=XXXX m=XXXXX").
 The rest of the file is organized as follows: